Reginald Cholmondeley: Landowner and collector

 Cholmondeley was "a man of powerful personality and fine taste", an accomplished artist and talented amateur sculptor as well as an enthusiastic collector of books, manuscripts, paintings and curiosities.
 He had exhibited at the Royal Academy and counted many of London's artists such as G. F. Watts and John Everett Millais (1829–1896) as personal friends.

 His circle of friends also included the poet and playwright, Robert Browning (1812–1889), poet, biographer and translator, Sir Theodore Martin (1816–1909), whose portrait he painted, and Lady Martin as well as the American writer, Mark Twain (1835–1910) and his wife, who visited Condover in 1873 and 1879.

 On 2 July 1881 (the day that President Garfield was shot) Olivia Clemens received from their friend Reginald Cholmondeley a letter of condolence on the death of her husband in Australia; startling enough, though in reality rather comforting than otherwise, for the reason that the "Mark Twain" who had died in Australia was a very persistent impostor.

 When he wrote to Twain to apologise for the mistake the humourist graciously replied:

 "Being dead I might be excused from writing letters, but I am not that kind of a corpse.
 May I never be so dead as to neglect the hail of a friend from a far land."

+Cholmondeley took part in a natural history expedition to the West Indies in 1876 with botanist Henry Higgins to collect specimens for the Liverpool Museum, sailing in a yacht, The Argo, which he had fitted out.
+A mollusc discovered on the expedition was named conus cholmondeleyi after him.
+On return he compiled a manuscript (unpublished) book of the expedition.